A look inside: Social Influencers

 You’re represented by Unsigned PR, who have some pretty big clients from Helena Christensen to The Walking Dead’s star Norman Reedus.
 How did that happen, and how has it influenced your careers so far?

 It has hugely influenced our careers so far.
-We are now getting paid for jobs we do, whereas before there were a lot of freebies involved.
+We are now getting paid for the jobs we do, whereas before there were a lot of freebies involved.
 Our manager, Marnie does all the negotiating with fees, it’s what she’s good at.
-And her contacts in the industry are amazing so its opened up many new doors for us.
+And her contacts in the industry are amazing so it has opened up many new doors for us.